Scenic Running Trails

 Courtney Campbell Causeway runs from Clearwater to Hillsborough County and features a beautiful bridge with panoramic views of Tampa Bay.

-This sunny 9.5 mile trail runs along the entire southern side of the Courtney Campbell Causeway from Clearwater to Hillsborough County.
-The best part is the 45'-high bridge with panoramic views of Tampa Bay… these are Floridian hills, people!
-Follow the path to the Hillsborough side landing you on Rocky Point where you’ll find several scenic spots to grab lunch and a cold beverage before making your way back.
-Wear your sunscreen!
+The 9.5-mile Courtney Campbell Trail runs along the entire southern side of the Courtney Campbell Causeway from Clearwater to Hillsborough County.
+The best part is the 45-foot-high bridge with panoramic views of Tampa Bay.
+Follow the path to the Hillsborough side, which lands you on Rocky Point, where you’ll find several scenic spots to grab lunch and a cold beverage before making your way back.

 Ream Wilson Clearwater Trail

-To explore some of Clearwater’s prettiest parks check out the Ream Wilson Clearwater Trail.
-Start at the Safety Harbor Marina and go south on the waterfront path running along Bayshore Blvd.
-Once you’ve landed at Kapok Park, get excited because you just hit 3 miles!
+To explore some of Clearwater’s prettiest parks, check out the Ream Wilson Clearwater Trail.
+Start at the Safety Harbor Marina and head south on the waterfront path running along Bayshore Blvd.
+When you reach Kapok Park, it marks the 3-mile point.
 Take a break to look for wildlife around Alligator Creek.
-Hint: swimming is not recommended.
-Treat yourself to retail therapy and good eats back at Safety Harbor’s oh-so-charming Main Street.
+Treat yourself to retail therapy and good eats back at Safety Harbor’s charming Main Street.

 Beach Walk, Clearwater Beach